belle2/basf2/tracking/doc/specials.rst

 The latter case is the most crucial for the PID fake rate.
 In principle, there are around 10% of events where a particle from IP decays inside CDC, and the daughter track cannot be reconstructed due to leaving not enough hits.

+In addition to real kink events, there are events that can imitate kink, although not being one.
-The kink events can be imitated by clones of the tracks from IP and random combinations of normal tracks with a fake track.
+They consist of combinations of tracks from IP with their clones or fake tracks.
-While for kink studies, it is a background, reconstruction of such secondary ''particles'' allows for excluding them from other analyses suppressing possible backgrounds.
+While being a background for physical studies of kinks, identification of such events allows for suppression of these secondary bad tracks and therefore reducing background for other analyses.

 **Kink Finder**

 `KinkFinder` handles two general cases of kinks at Belle II:

-* The first one is when both mother and daughter tracks were found by the track finding, and ``Track`` was created for each of them.
+* The first one is when both mother and daughter tracks were found by the track finding, and a ``Track`` was created for each of them individually.
 In this case, `KinkFinder` tries to find two track combinations forming a kink.
 * The second one is when hits from mother and daughter tracks are found by track finding as one track.
 In this case, `KinkFinder` tries to select such tracks and split them into two.

 The parameters of the `KinkFinder` are stored as a payload in the ``KinkFinderParameters`` object.

 *KinkFinder for kinks as a combination of two separate tracks*

-Before two tracks are combined as a pair, one of them should pass the mother track preselection, and the second should pass the daughter track preselection.
+Before two tracks are combined as a pair, one of them should pass the mother track preselection, and the other should pass the daughter track preselection.
 In addition, both tracks are required to have no VXD hits at their end (the efficiency loss due to this requirement is negligible).

 Mother track preselection is based on the following requirements:

 * If the track has CDC hits, it should end inside CDC with its last hit state position having offset from the outer walls of CDC.
 The offset from the outer cylinder is set by the ``KinkFinderParameters::m_precutRho`` parameter, and the offset in the :math:`z`-axis is set by the ``KinkFinderParameters::m_precutZ`` parameter.
 This requirement suppresses the ordinary track selection.
-* If the track has more than 10 CDC hits, its last position has to have a radius > 17 cm, thus not ending in the first layer of CDC or inside SVD (although the latter should be excluded when the absence of VXD hits at the end of the track is required).
+* If the track has more than 10 CDC hits, the last hit position has to have a radius > 17 cm, thus not ending in the first layer of CDC or inside SVD (although the latter should be excluded when the absence of VXD hits at the end of the track is required).
 This is to exclude curlers from the consideration.
 * Finally, the radius of the first hit state position should be less than 12 cm (before the outermost SVD layer) **AND** have impact parameter ``D0`` less than 1 cm; thus, the track is from IP.

 Daughter track preselection is based on the following requirements: